-For more information about the Small Business Council or resources, please contact Susan Vaughan McPherson by email or at (803) 733-1148.
+For more information about the Small Business Council or resources, please contact Naomi Walton by email or at (803) 733-1113.

-The Chamber believes that access to resources can mean the difference between success and failure to a small business.
+The Chamber believes that access to resources can mean the difference between success and failure for a small business.
 Below are links to a variety of resources that may be helpful.

-- The City of Columbia’s Office of Business Opportunities is a resource for small, minority-owned and women-owned business, providing creative business opportunities to address many of the obstacles small business owners face.
+- The City of Columbia's Office of Business Opportunities is a resource for small, minority-owned, and women-owned businesses, providing creative business opportunities to address many of the obstacles small business owners face.
 Information can be found on their website.

 - Richland County's Office of Small Business Opportunity certifies Richland County firms and assists in developing small local businesses to compete in county contracts.
 More information can be found here.

 - SCORE is a free mentorship program, with an office in the Midlands consisting of over 50 volunteers and semi-retired business professionals.
 Learn more about the Midlands Chapter of SCORE here.